 - The contractor may not operate any machinery including a fuel driven compressor outside the demarcated area. - All vehicles and equipment must be routinely inspected for fuel and oil leaks and kept in good working order and serviced regularly.
 Leaking equipment must be repaired immediately or removed from the Site.
 When servicing equipment, drip trays must be used to collect the waste oil and other lubricants.
-Drip trays must also be provided in construction areas for stationary plant (such as compressors) and for "parked" plant (such as scrapers, loaders, vehicles).
+Drip trays must also be provided in works areas for stationary plant (such as compressors) and for "parked" plant (such as scrapers, loaders, vehicles).
 Drip trays will be kept free of water that will float the oil to overspill.
-All drip trays / bungs to attain a 120% capacity of the plant fuel / oil capacity. - Where practical, all maintenance of plant and machinery on Site must be performed in workshops.
-If it is necessary to do maintenance outside of a workshop area, the Contractor must obtain the approval of the Engineer and the ECO prior to commencing activities. - Appropriate 4.5 kg (minimum requirement) dry powder SABS approved and service certified fire fighting extinguisher must be a mandatory item on all vehicles working and moving on or off the construction site. - The servicing, repairs and maintenance of all construction machinery must take place at the designated service and maintenance yard and not along the proposed new road construction route.
+All drip trays / bungs to attain a 120% capacity of the plant fuel / oil capacity. - Where practical, all maintenance of plant and machinery must be performed off-site.
+If it is necessary to do maintenance on site, the Contractor must obtain the approval of the Engineer and the ESO prior to commencing activities. - Appropriate 4.5 kg (minimum requirement) dry powder SABS approved and service certified firefighting extinguisher must be a mandatory item on all vehicles working and moving on or off the work site. - The servicing, repairs and maintenance of all construction machinery must take place at the designated service and maintenance yard and not along the pipeline route or access routes.

-3.10.3 "NO-GO" AREAS
+3.10.3 "No-Go" AREAS

-Specifications of the Environmental Authorisation (EA), the Environmental Management Plan (EMP) or the On Site Start-Up Meeting (OSSM) can require that certain areas are to be considered as "No go" areas as a result of their environmental significance or proximity to environmental significant features.
+Specifications of the Environmental Maintenance Management Plan (MMP) or the On Site Start-Up Meeting (OSSM) can require that certain areas are to be considered as "No go" areas as a result of their environmental significance or proximity to environmental significant features.

-- No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of fencing for protection of such conservation areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of non-compliance. - All private property/farms outside of the works area are considered "no-go" areas, unless permission has been received from the ECO and written permission has been received from the land owner. - Natural vegetation outside of the development area will be considered no-go areas, unless for the purpose of alien vegetation clearing.
+- No-Go areas will be demarcated and indicated on a site plan. - A Method Statement is to be submitted to the ECO by the Contractor, detailing the method of demarcating No-go areas. - No-Go areas are out of bounds to the Contractor and his staff, sub-contractors and their staff or suppliers and their staff or any other person involved in the project, without the written permission specified by the ECO. - The Contractor must ensure that, insofar as he has the authority, no person, machinery, equipment or material enters the designated "No Go" areas at any time. - All contractors must be made aware of the importance of these features and the consequences of non-compliance.

+- All private property/farms outside of the works area are considered "no-go" areas, unless permission has been received from the ECO and written permission has been received from the land owner. - Natural vegetation outside of the works areas will be considered no-go areas, unless for the purposes of constructing work-stations for equipment and machinery, laydown areas etc. - A Method Statement is to be submitted to the ECO by the Contractor, detailing these work-stations. - The work-stations must be demarcated before any clearance of vegetation and removal of topsoil.